 Inventorying emissions from government-generated solid waste is considered optional by LGOP for two reasons.
-First, the emissions do not result at the point of waste generation (as with fuel combustion), but in a landfill located outside of Foster City's jurisdictional boundaries.
-In addition, the emissions are not generated in the same year that the waste is disposed, but over a lengthy decomposition period.
-Since inventorying these emissions is considered optional, LGOP does not provide guidance on recommended methods for quantifying these types of emissions.
+First, the emissions do not result at the point of waste generation (as with fuel combustion), but often in a landfill located outside of the City's boundaries.
+In addition, the majority of emissions are not generated in the base year, but over a lengthy decomposition period.
+Since inventorying these emissions is considered optional, LGOP does not provide guidance on recommended methods for quantification.
 ICLEI therefore devised data collection and calculation methods based upon previous experience and national standards.
-See Appendix D for more information for more detail on quantifying emissions from government-generated solid waste.
+See Appendix D for more information on quantifying emissions from government-generated solid waste.

-It is estimated that the waste disposed by government facilities in 2005 will cumulatively produce 7 metric tons of methane gas, or 146 metric tons CO_2e .
+It is estimated that the waste disposed by government facilities in 2005 will cumulatively produce 4.4 metric tons of methane gas, or 93 metric tons $C0_2$ e.
 Please see Table 3.8 for a breakdown of emissions per facility.